The Classic (Shinhwa album): Commercial performance

+Promotion

-The first live music promotional appearance for the album was on M.net's M!
+The first live music promotional appearance for the album was on Mnet's M!
 Countdown on 16 May, where they performed "That's Right" and "This Love", along with 2PM, for their album Grown and Seo In-young for her EP Forever Young.
 This was followed by performances of tracks "Brand New", from their 2004 album of same name, and "This Love" on the 700th episode of Korean Broadcasting System (KBS) music programme Music Bank on 17 May.
 Other promotional appearances includes performances on MBC Music's Show Champion and Munhwa Broadcasting Corporation (MBC)'s Music Core; but not on Inkigayo on Seoul Broadcasting System (SBS).

 After three weeks of music programme appearances, the group collected eight first place wins for "This Love", including the Triple Crown, i.e. first place for three consecutive weeks, on M!
 Countdown; the first since "Brand New" in 2004.
-This also surpasses the previous record of seven number one wins, held by "Yo!" from their second album, T.O.P in 1999.
+This also surpasses the previous record of seven number one wins, held by "Yo!" from their second album, T.O.P. in 1999.
 Other wins include two each from Show Champion, and Music Core; and one from Music Bank.